 Letter from the Chair – Bill Pashby

-With this recent monetary gift, the Dr. Tom Pashby Sports Safety Fund has now awarded $1.6 million in grants to worthy projects in furtherance of our mission of preventing catastrophic injury in sports and recreation.
+Through your generosity, The Dr. Tom Pashby Sports Safety Fund has awarded $1.6 million dollars in grants, in the pursuit of our mission to prevent catastrophic injuries in sports and recreation.

 The Directors of the Pashby Fund thank you for your continued support.